 Choice of Investment Options:

-NPS provides subscribers with the flexibility to choose their Pension Fund Manager (PFM) and allocate their contributions among various asset classes, including equity, corporate bonds, and government securities.
+Subscribers of NPS can choose their Pension Fund Manager (PFM) and allocate investments across various asset classes, including equity, corporate bonds, and government securities.
+This flexibility allows individuals to tailor their investment strategy to match their risk tolerance and long-term financial objectives, enhancing potential returns.

 Systematic Withdrawal Options: